CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

 ## Create the VMs and the Network Connections

-The following procedure creates leaf01, leaf02, and spine01 and the connections between them, as shown in the example topology.
+The following procedure creates leaf01, leaf02, and spine01 and the network connections between them.
 This section assumes a basic level of Vagrant, VirtualBox, and Linux experience.

 1. Download and install VirtualBox.
 Refer to the {{<exlink url="https://www.virtualbox.org/wiki/Downloads" text="VirtualBox documentation">}}.